 - In the mixing bowl of a stand up mixer add the flour, salt and honey, then add the yeast mixture and cinnamon mixture, mix at lowest speed (#1) with the dough hook attachment, until dough just starts to come together, approximately 3-4 minutes.
 Increase the speed to medium low (#2) and continue for approximately 8-10 minutes, until the dough is smooth and elastic.

 - Remove the dough to a lightly floured flat surface and divide into 7 portions.
-Roll into a ball, cover and let rest for 10 minutes.
+Roll each portion into a ball, cover them and let rest for 10 minutes.

-- Form each of the balls into a rope approximately 10 inches (25 centimeters) long and shape into a circle, join the ends, (the ends should over lap by about 1 inch (2 1/2 centimeters) (damp the ends with water for them to stick together).
+- Form each of the balls into a rope approximately 10 inches (25 cm) long and shape into a circle, join the ends, (the ends should over lap by about 1 inch (2½ cm) (damp the ends with water to stick them together).

-- Dust a large cookie sheet lightly with flour, place rings on sheet, cover tightly with plastic wrap and refrigerate 12-18 hours, overnight.
+- Dust a large baking sheet lightly with flour, place the dough rings on the sheet, cover tightly with plastic wrap and refrigerate 12-18 hours.

-- Remove from the fridge and let sit for 1 hour at room temperature.
+- Remove the dough from the fridge and let sit for 1 hour at room temperature.

 - Pre-heat oven to 420° degrees (210° celsius).

-- In a large pot add 8 cups of water and 3/4 tablespoon of honey bring to a boil.
+- In a large pot add the 8 cups of water and ¾ tablespoon of honey bring to a boil.

 - Remove and drain on a wire rack.

-- Place boiled bagels on cookie sheet, brush with beaten egg and bake for approximately 15-20 minutes or until golden, if bagels are not golden underneath, flip over and bake for another 5 minutes.
-Remove the baked bagels immediately to wire rack to cool.
+- Place the boiled bagels on a parchment paper lined baking sheet, brush them with a beaten egg and bake for approximately 15-20 minutes or until golden, if bagels are not golden underneath, flip over and bake for another 3-5 minutes.
+Remove the baked bagels immediately to wire rack to cool completely.
 Enjoy!

 Notes